Goat

 Storage Tips

-Store fresh goat meat in the refrigerator at a temperature below 40°F (4°C) and use it within 1-2 days for optimal freshness.
-If you need to keep it longer, freeze it in airtight packaging to prevent freezer burn and maintain flavor.
-For best results, label and date the package before freezing, and consume within 3-6 months.
-Thaw frozen goat meat in the refrigerator overnight before cooking to preserve texture and taste.
+Fresh goat meat should be stored in the refrigerator at 32°F to 40°F and used within 1-2 days for optimal freshness.
+If you need to store it longer, freeze it in airtight packaging to prevent freezer burn and maintain flavor.
+For best results, label and date the packaging, and use frozen goat meat within 6 months.
+Thaw frozen goat meat in the refrigerator overnight before cooking to preserve its texture and taste.

 Marnirni-apinthi Building, Lot Fourteen,